Southern Utah University’s (SUU) Scholarships

 This scholarship is not for everyone though.
 Since training takes place at SUU in Cedar City, Utah, you must be on location and have a commitment to earning your degree (Associate’s, Bachelor’s, or Master’s).
 If you cannot move to Cedar City, then this scholarship is not for you.
 If you do not want to earn a degree, then this scholarship is not for you.
 If you do have the flexibility to live in another city, and you want to further your education and expand your resume and education, then this is an amazing opportunity.

 3. I already have a private pilot’s certificate.
 Am I still eligible?

-Yes.
+Yes, for the SUU Fueling the Future scholarship valued at $10,000.
 All the work you have done for your private certificate will be credited by SUU towards your degree.

 4. I already have a degree.
 Can I still go to this school?

 Yes.
 SUU provides Associate’s, Bachelor’s, and Master’s degrees, so there is a degree level available for everyone.